henryoz/vue-vuex-browserify-boilerplate/README.md

 # vue-vuex-browserify-boilerplate

 > A Vue.js scaffold.
-Made by henryoz
+Made by henryoz.
+Available as a [vue-cli template](https://github.com/henryoz/simitive-vue).

 ## Features
 - Full ES2015 support with linting for <a href="https://github.com/airbnb/javascript" target="_blank">AirBnB JavaScript style guide</a>.